SOP-Bench: Complex Industrial SOPs for Evaluating LLM Agents: Technical Details on Agents

-Built on the \href{https://api.python.langchain.com/en/latest/agents/langchain.agents.react.agent.create_react_agent.html}{LangChain ReAct} framework \cite{yao2023react}, this agent is designed to handle SOPs involving complex branching logic, intermediate reasoning, and decision pathways.
-It ingests the \emph{SOP text}, structured \emph{task input}, and tool specifications JSON, similar to the FC Agent.
-Tools are dynamically discovered and wrapped using \emph{@tool} annotation to ensure compatibility with the LangChain agent execution framework.
-The ReAct Agent interleaves reasoning traces (\emph{Thoughts}) with explicit tool calls (\emph{Actions}), which are executed via LLM's tool-calling interface.
+Built on a custom implementation of the ReAct framework \cite{yao2023react}, this agent is designed to handle SOPs involving complex branching logic, intermediate reasoning, and decision pathways.
+It ingests the \emph{SOP text}, structured \emph{task input}, and tool specifications, similar to the FC Agent.
+Tools are dynamically discovered from the ToolManager and their descriptions are formatted with detailed parameter information including types, requirements, and allowed values.
+The ReAct Agent interleaves reasoning traces (\emph{Thoughts}) with explicit tool calls (\emph{Actions}), which are executed via the ToolManager.
 The resulting \emph{Observations} are fed back into the reasoning loop, enabling iterative planning and dynamic adaptation to SOP-specific control flows.
-This process continues until a conclusive \emph{Final Answer} is reached, marked using tags such as \emph{<final\_decision>} and \emph{<final\_decision\_reason>}.
-The system and user prompt templates used to steer the ReAct Agent are detailed in Appendix ~\ref{appendix:sec:react_agent_prompt_template} (Listings ~\ref{lst:react_agent_system_prompt} and ~\ref{lst:react_agent_user_prompt}).
-This agent architecture supports more sophisticated workflows, enabling adaptive behavior in SOPs requiring fallback logic, verification steps, or multi-phase reasoning.
+The agent implements strict enforcement mechanisms to prevent premature final answers without tool usage, ensuring that at least one tool is executed before providing conclusions.
+Response parsing uses regular expressions to extract Thought, Action, Action Input, and Final Answer components, with robust error handling for malformed JSON inputs.
+This process continues for up to 15 iterations until a conclusive \emph{Final Answer} is reached, marked using tags such as \emph{<final\_decision>}.
+The agent maintains comprehensive execution traces including intermediate steps, tool call records with success status, and iteration counts.
+This agent architecture supports sophisticated workflows, enabling adaptive behavior in SOPs requiring fallback logic, verification steps, or multi-phase reasoning.